mo-sharif/compare-ai-models/README.md

 │   ├── src/
 │   │   ├── config/
 │   │   │   └── apis.js
-│   │   ├── graphql/
-│   │   │   ├── resolvers/
-│   │   │   │   └── index.js
-│   │   │   ├── schemas/
-│   │   │   │   └── index.js
-│   │   │   └── typeDefs.js
 │   │   ├── services/
 │   │   │   └── apiRequest.js
+│   │   ├── routes/
+│   │   │   └── apis.js
 │   │   ├── index.js
 │   │   └── server.js
 │   ├── .env
 │   ├── package.json
 │   ├── package-lock.json
 │   └── README.md
-├── frontend/
+└── frontend/
-│   ├── src/
+    ├── src/
-│   │   ├── apollo/
-│   │   │   └── client.js
-│   │   ├── components/
+    │   ├── components/
-│   │   │   ├── AIResults.js
-│   │   │   └── PromptInput.js
-│   │   ├── hooks/
+    │   │   ├── AIResults.server.js
-│   │   │   └── useHuggingFaceAPI.js
+    │   │   └── PromptInput.client.js
-│   │   ├── pages/
+    │   ├── pages/
-│   │   │   └── App.js
+    │   │   └── App.server.js
-│   │   ├── App.test.js
+    │   ├── App.js
-│   │   ├── index.css
+    │   ├── index.js
-│   │   └── index.js
+    │   └── setupTests.js
-│   ├── public/
+    ├── public/
-│   │   └── index.html
+    │   └── index.html
-│   ├── .env
-│   ├── package.json
+    ├── package.json
-│   ├── package-lock.json
+    ├── package-lock.json
-│   ├── README.md
-│   └── webpack.config.js
-├── .gitignore
+    ├── .babelrc
-├── README.md
+    ├── jest.config.cjs
-└── package.json
+    └── README.md
 ```

-### Data Flow: Backend to Frontend with GraphQL
+### Data Flow: Frontend to Backend without GraphQL

-#### 1. Frontend
+#### Frontend

-1. **User Interaction**:
+1. **User Action Triggers Request:**

-   - The user interacts with the `PromptInput` component by typing a prompt and submitting the form.

-2. **PromptInput Component**:

-   - Captures the user's input and calls a handler function with the prompt.

-3. **App Component**:

-   - Maintains the state of the prompt.
-   - Passes the prompt to the `useHuggingFaceAPI` hook to trigger the GraphQL query.
-   - Renders `PromptInput` and `AIResults` components.

-4. **useHuggingFaceAPI Hook**:
+   - A user interaction, such as submitting a prompt through a form, initiates a data fetch request.
+This action is handled by a React component, like `PromptInput`.

+2. **Send Request to Backend:**
-   - Uses Apollo Client to send the GraphQL query to the backend with the user's prompt.
+   - The frontend uses the `fetch` API to send a POST request to the backend with the user's input.
+The request is directed to the appropriate backend endpoint.

-   - Manages loading and error states.
-   - Updates the state with the received data.
+3. **Manage Loading and Error States:**
+   - The frontend manages loading states to indicate data fetching and error states to handle any issues during the request.
+It updates the state based on the response received from the backend.

+4. **Receive and Display Data:**
+   - Once the data is received, the frontend updates its state and re-renders the UI to display the results.
+Components like `AIResults` use the data to show the fetched results to the user.

-#### 2. Backend
+#### Backend

-1. **API Configurations**:
+1. **Receive Request:**

-   - Define API endpoints in a configuration file (e.g., `apis.js`).

-2. **GraphQL Schema**:

-   - Define the type definitions for the queries using the API configurations (e.g., `typeDefs`).

-3. **GraphQL Resolvers**:

-   - Implement resolver functions to handle the queries.
-   - Each resolver fetches data from the respective API endpoint.

-4. **Express Server Setup**:
-   - Configure and start an Express server.
-   - Integrate Apollo Server with the Express app to handle GraphQL requests.

-#### Data Flow Summary

-1. **User Submits Prompt**:

-   - User enters a prompt in the `PromptInput` component and submits the form.
-   - The `App` component receives the prompt and triggers the `useHuggingFaceAPI` hook.
+   - The backend, built with Express.js, has routes set up to handle incoming API requests.
+Each route corresponds to a specific service, like `flanT5Small`, `byt5Small`, `phi2`, or `mt5Small`.

-2. **GraphQL Query**:
+2. **Process Request:**

-   - The `useHuggingFaceAPI` hook sends a GraphQL query to the backend with the user's prompt.

-3. **Backend Processing**:

-   - The GraphQL server receives the query.
-   - The resolver functions fetch data from the specified API endpoints.
-   - The fetched data is returned to the frontend.

-4. **Display Results**:
-   - The `useHuggingFaceAPI` hook updates the state with the received data.
+   - The backend processes the incoming request by calling external APIs or services with the provided data.
+It uses modules like `node-fetch` to communicate with these services.

+3. **Transform Data:**
-   - The `AIResults` component renders the data, showing the results to the user.
+   - The backend processes the responses from external services, transforming the data as needed to match the frontend's requirements.

+4. **Send Response:**
+   - After processing the request, the backend sends the transformed data back to the frontend.
+This response contains the results fetched from the external services.

+By following these steps, the frontend and backend work together seamlessly to fetch, process, and display data based on user interactions.